Network-Rail-Business-Systems/user-login/README.md

     'local-unique-identifier' => 'guid',

     /*
-     * The attribute used for authentication.
-     * In the case of LDAP, this could be 'samaccountname'.
-     */
-    'auth-identifier' => 'samaccountname',

-    /*
-    * Which User model to use to get the unique identifier
+    * Which LdapRecord User model to use to get the unique identifier
+    * Which attribute identifies the user in LDAP
-    * Which unique attribute identifies the user in model */
+    * Which unique attribute identifies the user in LDAP */
-    'sync-user' => [
-        'model' => \LdapRecord\Models\ActiveDirectory\User::class,
+    'ldap-user-model' => \LdapRecord\Models\ActiveDirectory\User::class,
+    'ldap-model-identifier' => 'samaccountname',
-        'unique-identifier' => 'objectguid',
+    'ldap-unique-identifier' => 'objectguid',
-    ],

     /*
      * Custom messages for login success or failure.